sequenceiq/slider/src/site/md/rolehistory.md

     If the #of instances of the role < desired:
     Re-request a single container on same node

- issue: what if the node is oversubscribed?
-Don't care.
+Q. what if the node is oversubscribed?
+A. Don't care: still try and restart the service there

 ### AM container release